hole19/kt-paperclip-av-transcoder/README.md

 ### Meta Data

-Then paperclip-av-transcoder can optionally add uploaded file meta data to a database column for `<your_attachment>_meta`.
+Then kt-paperclip-av-transcoder can optionally add uploaded file meta data to a database column for `<your_attachment>_meta`.

 Example: Given a model called `User` with an attachment field named `:avatar`, create a new migration to add an `avatar_meta` column to the `users` table.
 ```